 Many bags may also be difficult to maneuver on the regular buses, but if you are a light packer you may want to check out the Athens Airport Bus Service.
 You can also get a limo to or from the airport; for groups of four or more, this may actually save money or simply be worth the comfort.

 Know Your Stuff

 The Athens International Airport at Spata is also known as the Eleftherios Venizelos Airport.
 It also is sometimes just called Spata or Spada.
-The Athens International Airport code is ATH.
+The airport code is ATH.